dashkite/joy/docs/reference/function/wrap.md

 ## Description

 `wrap` returns an anonymous function that, when invoked, returns the argument `value`.
-This "wrapping" operation is a fundamental building block of functional composition.
 Use it any time you need to convert a value into a function you want to invoke later.

 !!!
 Warning Caution
 The argument `value` remains in scope between invocations.
 If you use `wrap` on a `value` where JavaScript applies [pass by reference][pass by reference], mutations to `value` persist.
 That is, the _new_ value is returned the next time you invoke `wrap`.
 That's probably not a good idea, so be careful.